minibasehq/minibase/README.md

   <a href="https://github.com/minibasehq/minibase/discussions">Discussions</a>
 </p>

-Minibase is an **application backend**, designed as a lightweight alternative to Supabase and Firebase.
-It has a Postgres base and a set of satellite services accessed through an API gateway.
-The default setup includes a
-REST API, but services can be added and swapped out as needed.
+Minibase is a lightweight **application backend**. with a Postgres base and a middleware layer of services accessed via an API gateway.
+The default setup includes a REST API, but services can be added and swapped out as needed.

 <p align="center">
   <img alt="Architecture diagram" src="https://github.com/explodinglabs/minibase/blob/main/architecture-light.svg?raw=true#gh-light-mode-only" />